 Yes!
 But it depends on your goal.

-If you're simply looking for hydration, pretty much any collagen serum will do that.
+If you're simply looking for skin hydration, pretty much any collagen serum will do that.

 But if you’re looking for a collagen serum that will actually stimulate your skin’s own collagen production, then you need to use a more potent serum that also contains other active ingredients such as retinoids, antioxidants, or peptides.
-As mentioned, these other ingredients are what allow the collagen to make its way deeper into the skin.
+As mentioned, these other ingredients are what allow the collagen to penetrate and improve our skin texture.

 The decrease in collagen production as we age is inevitable.
 But with the holistic approach discussed here, you can slow the process and keep your skin looking supple and youthful.